 Different types of bacteria harm the birds in two predominant ways:

 There are several antibiotics and other drugs that are effective against different bacteria.
-However, quarantine and good hygiene that lower the numbers to be targeted by the drugs are the important first lines of defense against these organisms.
+However, quarantine and good hygiene that lower the numbers to be targeted by the drugs are the important first lines of defence against these organisms.

 Chlamydia are a little larger than viruses.
 They live inside the cells they infect particularly in the cells of the respiratory system.
 They can be treated with antibiotics.